 Incoming emails are subject to screening for suspected spam, viruses and other undesirable content and attachments.
 This may result in communications to us failing to reach the intended recipient.
 If you are intending to send us material which may be susceptible to interception, or you are uncertain if it has reached the intended addressee, you should separately alert the person to whom you are sending it by phone, fax or post.
 Alternatively, if you do not have a specific name you may phone the appropriate office switchboard.

-All communications between you and us by post, courier, fax, email, telephone or other means may at our discretion be monitored, accessed, intercepted or analysed by electronic means or by someone in the firm not named as sender addressee or copyee or otherwise involved in the matter for the purposes of (a) ensuring compliance with law, professional regulations and our policies, for (b) quality control, technical or knowhow purposes or (c) for details of correspondents to supplement our clients and third party relationships database.
+All communications between you and us by post, courier, fax, email or telephone may at our discretion be intercepted by someone in the firm not otherwise involved in the matter for quality control, technical or compliance purposes.

 Whilst we take care as to the security of the internet and our system, we do not ordinarily use encryption or passwords and as the internet is not secure we make no representations.
 Emails are sent for and on behalf of Bird & Bird LLP or, as the case may be, one of its affiliated and associated businesses and entities so accordingly Bird & Bird LLP or, as relevant, one of its affiliated and associated businesses and entities alone, and not any partner of, consultant to, employee of, Bird & Bird or other individual as author or named in it, will incur any liabilities arising from the content of emails sent from Bird & Bird.
 This is subject to any relevant mandatory provisions of law or regulation and subject to such email not being a non-business email as specified below.